apache/submarine/docs/helper/InstallationGuide.md

 The generated zipped file can be named myvenv.zip.

 Copy ${SUBMARINE_REPO_PATH}/dev-support/mini-submarine/submarine/run_submarine_mnist_tony.sh
 to the server on which you submit jobs.
-And modify the variables, SUBMARINE_VERSION, HADOOP_VERSION, SUBMARINE_PATH, HADOOP_CONF_PATH and MNIST_PATH in it, according to your environment.
+And modify the variables, SUBMARINE_VERSION, SUBMARINE_HADOOP_VERSION, SUBMARINE_PATH, HADOOP_CONF_PATH and MNIST_PATH in it, according to your environment.
 If Kerberos is enabled, please delete the parameter, --insecure, in the command.